DAG Pipeline

 upload | Upload to cloud storage |

-delete | Delete source files |
+delete | Delete the files produced by the previous step |

 preset | Sub-DAG from preset |